-September 29, 2016
+Irvine, California September 29, 2017

-This discussion and analysis of the financial performance of the San Joaquin Hills Transportation Corridor Agency (the Agency) provides an overview of the Agency's financial activities for the fiscal years ended June 30, 2016 and 2015.
+This discussion and analysis of the financial performance of the San Joaquin Hills Transportation Corridor Agency (the Agency) provide an overview of the Agency's financial activities for the fiscal years ended June 30, 2017 and 2016.
 Please read it in conjunction with the Agency's financial statements and accompanying notes.